Johanmkr/AST5220/project/README.md

     * Make tables with fiducial cosmology and best fit cosmology

 * Theory

+* Sanity checks
     Sanity check for $\eta$, this should be done properly if time allows.

-* Sanity checks
-    * Nice, use \ll as $\ll$ instead of <<

 * Methods
-    * Some sections should be merged and renamed.
-ODEs and spline are good.
-    * Naming: model evaluation -> something, cut the resemble reality stuff.
-    * Fix typos.
-    * $\chi^2$ not really errors, but tells us something of the likelihood.

 * Results
     * Talk more about $\sigma$ intervals.